Ski Jumping Events at the Winter Olympics

 Ski jumping has been popular in Norway since the late 19th century, when soldiers would perform jumps to entertain each other.
 The first official competition was 1862.
 Ski jumping has been a part of every Winter Olympics.

 There are three ski jumping events in the Olympics: normal hill, large hill, and team large hill.
+Large hill and team events do not (yet) exist for women.
 In the individual events, each skier gets one training jump and two scored jumps, which are combined together to determine the winner.
 In the team event, each team has four jumpers who each get two jumps.
 The combined high score wins.

 In ski jumping, the skier skis down a ramp on a hill towards a slight lift.
 When they leave the ground, the goal is to stay aloft for as long as possible.
 Scoring is based on distance and style (both in flight and in landing).
 Poor style will not only cost a skier points it makes it almost impossible to get good distance.